 They can be aggressive in the garden, and therefore, you need to keep on controlling them.
 They attract some species of native bees.

 Also referred to simply as Calla, a wide range of colors exist, but most varieties have shades of white.

 However, other varieties have shades of pink, orange, red, and deep burgundy.

 They have striking, arrow-shaped foliage with dots of white and produce flowers that offer an architectural asset to your garden.
 Very few flower bulbs are as stunning as calla (Zantedeschia).

 The Calla lily thrives best in moist soil and lots of sunlight or part shade.

-Learn more, read our article How To Grow Calla Lilies
+To learn more, read our article How To Grow Calla Lilies

 Caladiums are an idyllic choice for enhancing shady corners because of their colorful leaves that have shades of red, white, and pink.

 Because of the colors of its leaves, you don’t have to worry when the plant goes out of bloom.
-They can do well both on the ground and in vases, and can grow up to two feet tall.
+They can do well both on the ground and in vases and can grow up to two feet tall.

-Caladiums leaves can be heart or arrow-shaped.
+Caladium leaves can be heart or arrow-shaped.
 They grow best in moist but well-drained soil and prefer full shade.